 - Preheat oven to 400º.

-- Remove turnovers from refrigerator and cut 3 slits into the top of each turnover.
-Bake for 15 minutes, then decrease oven temperature to 350º.
-Bake for 10-15 minutes more, till turnovers are golden.
+- Remove turnovers from the refrigerator and cut 3 slits into the top of each turnover to release steam, if desired.
+Bake for 15 minutes, then decrease the oven temperature to 350º.
+Bake for 10-15 minutes more, until the turnovers are golden.

 Filling adapted from Sweet Sensations blog.

 If you make the round version, you'll have extra filling.
 Use any excess filling as an ice cream topping or mix with yogurt for a delicious breakfast or snack.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.